chervonyi/calculator-android/README.md

 #### Implemented all of the ideas of this application and then published on the [Google Play.](https://play.google.com/store/apps/details?id=chr.calculator&hl=en)

-* Added view of main activity.
-* Connected all UI views.
-* Implemented calculator logic.
-* Implemented memory slots (on the top of the screen).
-* Added conditions for input label.
-* Fixed minor bugs.
-* Published on Google Play.

 **Description:** _(from Google Play)_
 > A free calculator with simple design, percentage features and smart memory keys.
 >